kawaharas/CLCL-OpenVR/README.md

 |Motion controller (WMR) |Touchpad |Grub button |Select trigger |Menu button |
 |Mouse |Wheel (CAVE_JOYSTICK_Y) |Left button |Middle button |Right button |

+## Citation

+Please cite the following paper if you find this library useful in your work.

+Shintaro Kawahara and Akira Kageyama: Development of CAVELib Compatible Library for HMD-type VR Devices, Journal of Advanced Simulation in Science and Engineering, Vol.6, No.1, pp.234-248 (2019) doi:10.15748/jasse.6.234

 ## About Trademarks

-&nbsp; The CAVE is a registered trademark of the Board of Trustees of the University of Illinois at Chicago.
+The CAVE is a registered trademark of the Board of Trustees of the University of Illinois at Chicago.
-&nbsp; CAVELib is a trademark of the University of Illinois Board of Trustees.
+CAVELib is a trademark of the University of Illinois Board of Trustees.
-&nbsp; Oculus, Rift, and Oculus Touch are trademarks or registered trademarks of Facebook Technologies, LLC.
+Oculus, Rift, and Oculus Touch are trademarks or registered trademarks of Facebook Technologies, LLC.
-&nbsp; HTC and VIVE are trademarks or registered trademarks of HTC Corporation.
+HTC and VIVE are trademarks or registered trademarks of HTC Corporation.
-&nbsp; All other trademarks are property of their respective owners.
+All other trademarks are property of their respective owners.